Mussels and Sausage in White Wine, Garlic and Parsley

 Ingredients

-2 large cloves of garlic sliced thinly
+- 2 large cloves garlic sliced thinly

-1/2 bunch fresh parsley chopped roughly
+- 1/2 bunch fresh parsley roughly chopped

 Instructions